archiskhuspe/AI-Powered-Content-Extractor/README.md

 ## ✨ Features
 - Extracts main content from any public URL (removes nav/footer/ads, prefers main/article/largest/div)
 - Summarizes content using open-source NLP (local or HuggingFace Inference API)
-- Produces a 2–3 paragraph summary and up to 7 key points
+- Produces a 2–3 paragraph summary and key points based on the summary
 - Notion-style editable/searchable key points table
 - Inline editing and deletion of key points (with animation)
 - Search with highlight and instant filtering
-- Pagination for large lists of key points (5 per page)
+- Pagination for large lists of key points
 - Export summary and key points as PDF (jsPDF)
 - Modern, responsive UI (Tailwind CSS + shadcn/ui)
 - Loading spinners, skeletons, and error toasts